pinely-international/tama/docs/docs/learn/code-style/code-style.md

 It's a good practice in the industry to choose favourite code style and follow it across the codebase, but it can deviate from project to project.

-### Explicit Tama API Usage
+### Tama APIs mixing

-If you started using `this.view` Component API, it would be a good tone, to keep using it for this purpose exclusively, meaning without using Generator syntax (`async function* Component`) or etc.
+If you started using `this.view` Component API, it would be a good tone, to avoid mixing alternatives for this API, e.g. using Generator syntax (`async function* Component`) together with `this.view.set`.

 **Example**: If you started a component like this